On endomorphisms of the direct product of two free groups: Fixed subgroup of an endomorphism

 \section{Fixed subgroup of an endomorphism}

 In this section, we aim at giving conditions for the fixed subgroup of an endomorphism to be finitely generated.
-We will deal with every type of endomorphisms one by one.
-We now state the main result from this section. \begin{theorem} Let $\varphi\in \End(F_n\times F_m)$.
-If $\varphi$ is a Type I, II, IV, V, VI or VII endomorphism, then $\Fix(\varphi)$ is finitely generated.
-If $\varphi$ is a type III endomorphism such that then $\Fix(\varphi)$ is finitely generated. \end{theorem} We also provide an example of a type III endomorphism for which $\Fix(\varphi)$ is not finitely generated.
+We will deal with each type of endomorphisms one by one.
+We now state the main result from this section.